Consumer Price Index: 5 Things You Didn’t Know Were Impacted by Inflation

 Although it is not a perfect barometer of inflation, the Consumer Price Index (CPI) is the most important indicator of the annual inflation rate which is the movement of the CPI from one month/period to the same month/period of the previous year expressed as a percentage over time.

 With millions of products available to consumers, it would be impossible to index price changes for each and every item for every month or year.
 The Consumer Price Index measures a select amount of goods and is considered important or common to consumer households.

 The CPI for goods and services in the United States is based on data collected from the Consumer Expenditure Surveys, which collects consumer information on the most purchased items.
 From that, the BLS classifies consumer products and expenditures into eight major groups (food and beverages, housing, apparel, transportation, medical care, recreation, education and communication, and other goods and services), per Investopedia.

-Essential goods and services like gasoline (increased by 11.2% in June) and groceries (aka, food at home, up 12.2% from June 2021) will hog the headlines today but we decided to cast a spotlight on five random, lesser-reported products or services that may have a real impact on your spending and budgeting, depending on your needs or lifestyle.
+Essential goods and services like gasoline and groceries will hog the headlines today but we decided to cast a spotlight on five random, lesser-reported products or services that may have a real impact on your spending and budgeting, depending on your needs or lifestyle.

 Check out the complete Consumer Price Index from the U.S. Bureau of Labor Statistics here.